shini4i/argo-watcher/docs/reference/api.md

 ### Reads

 With OIDC **disabled** — the default — every endpoint is readable without a credential.
+[Network Exposure](../operations/network-exposure.md) lists what that means in practice, and what to put in front of the instance.

 With OIDC **enabled**, the endpoints the Web UI consumes require one, group membership is not needed, and two stay open on purpose: `GET /api/v1/tasks/{id}` (guarded by the unguessable task id, and closable with `OIDC_REQUIRE_TASK_READ_AUTH`) and `GET /api/v1/config`, which the Web UI reads before it can hold a token.
 [Protected endpoints](../guides/oidc.md#protected-endpoints) has the full table.